 My goal has always been to provide the finest home inspection services available, at a fair price, with the best possible report product.
 I never want to give my clients the impression I am working to satisfy someone else's agenda.
 I enjoy what I do and I have always operated well above fray.
-As a result, clients and real estate professionals really appreciate me.

 My experience, style, and values: